IEEE Transactions on

 Strategic foresight is a set of practices that help individuals and organizations to identify superior courses of action and anticipate their consequences (Gavetti and Menon, 2016; Rohrbeck and Kum, 2018).
 Strategic foresight has been used more than 70 years to anticipate transformational change, and prepare the organization for responding to or for influencing and promoting transformational change in industries and societies (Coates, Durance and Godet, 2010; Rohrbeck, Battistella and Huizingh, 2015).
 Past research has documented how the use of strategic foresight resulted in creating superior positions in future markets or advance societal goals (Berger, de Bourbon-Busset and Massé, 2008; Andersen and Andersen, 2014; Gavetti and Menon, 2016).

 Organizational theory has found a strong appetite for exploring the relationship between organizations and their futures.
-The dynamic capabilities perspective highlights the necessity to renew and align organizational resources when faced with external changes (Teece et al. 1997).
+The dynamic capabilities perspective highlights the necessity to renew and align organizational resources when faced with external changes (Teece, Pisano and Shuen, 1997).
 The behavioral theory of the firm emphasizes that to create strategies that are markedly different from the status quo, cognitive bounds need to be overcome (Gavetti, 2012).
-Accordingly, Kaplan and Orlikowski have recently documented that temporal work, in which strategy teams discuss the past, present and future is key for overcoming strategy breakdowns (Kaplan and Orlikowski, 2013).
+Accordingly, Kaplan and Orlikowski (2013) have recently documented that temporal work, in which strategy teams discuss the past, present and future is key for overcoming strategy breakdowns.

 In a related vein, the innovation management and entrepreneurship literature has gained a strong momentum in opening-up and blurring organizational boundaries.
-Open innovation highlights purposeful knowledge steering from the external environment for value capture (Chesbrough 2006).
+Open innovation highlights purposeful knowledge steering from the external environment for value capture (Chesbrough, 2003).
 The discussion around business models has resonated around the need to make the system that a firm uses to create and appropriate value more fluid over time (Massa, Tucci and Afuah, 2016).
-User innovation studies nurture insights towards a “need-forecasting-laboratory (Von Hippel 1986).”
-Moreover, research in opportunity recognition and attention allocation provides fresh perspectives for the identification of potential opportunities from environmental change (Shepherd et al. 2017), importance of trends (Mueller et al. 2018; Berg 2016), and selection of information providers (Westbrock et al. 2018).
+User innovation studies nurture insights towards a “need-forecasting-laboratory (von Hippel, 1986).”
+Moreover, research in opportunity recognition and attention allocation provides fresh perspectives for the identification of potential opportunities from environmental change (Shepherd, Mcmullen and Ocasio, 2017), importance of trends (Berg, 2016; Mueller et al., 2018), and selection of information providers (Westbrock, Muehlfeld and Weitzel, 2018)

 With this special issue, we aim to catalyze the integration of those conversations and initiate the building of bridges that can integrate those isolated knowledge pools.
 Our call intends to contribute through interconnecting organizational theory respective the larger innovation management literature and the practice driven field of strategic foresight.
 We aim to give foresight new lenses and provide organizational theory and innovation management further empirical evidence.
-Aligned with latest research (Daviesa 2018, Jeppesen and Lakhani 2010), we believe in strengthening existing conversations with learning each other’s language, and share novel perspectives beyond insular fields.
+Aligned with latest research (Jeppesen and Lakhani, 2010; Davies, Manning and Söderlund, 2018), we believe in strengthening existing conversations with learning each other’s language, and share novel perspectives beyond insular fields.
 As such, we aim for the identification of new mechanisms, stronger cross-fertilization across domains, and as a result for a richer understanding of foresight in organizational theory and innovation management.

 The special issue will address, but is not limited to the following questions: